Today, we’re launching a new name, logo, and brand.

 Many young people across the globe are pre-banked or un-banked, but not unconnected.
 The name “Wallit” reflects the idea that a digital society requires the proper tools to effectively manage their finances in the worldwide expansion of the digital economy.
 We’re reinventing the wallet, so it was only fitting that we reinvent the spelling of the word too.

-Wallit is a new kind of consumer finance and commerce company that aims to reinvent how families with teenagers save, send, and spend money and how they buy everyday goods and services.
+Wallit is a new kind of consumer finance and commerce company that aims to reinvent how people with save, send, and spend money and how they buy everyday goods and services.
 It is a common understanding that customers hire Banks to provide a safe, secure place to save their money, and hire Payment companies (e.g., Visa and Venmo) to spend and send their money.
 We think of Banking (saving) and Payments (spending) as two sides of the same coin.

 Unfortunately, many of the mobile banking apps and digital wallets fall short.
 Each company requires a different technology stack, a different product, and a different user experience.
 We all want a better wallet.